 For the sake of the children and generations ahead, I can resolve to keep up.

 At this point the SBM in me kicks in.
 I’d like to apply my Risk Register templates, list the changes that are coming and work to identify the likelihood and impact of that change on our school, our lives, and our communities.
 What can we do to reduce some of the associated risks?
-What can we implement now that will enable us to help lead the change?
+Is there anything we can implement now that will enable us to help lead the change?
 What actions must we take (or support others to take) to raise awareness of what this means for us, for our children and for generations to come?
 How can we keep on top of this?

 I know the time has passed to hope that someone else will resolve or effectively plan for the mess of Brexit and our changing climate.
-I know that that the changes in school structures will not now be swift, which would have limited the time spent in an expensive and ineffective two-tier system.
+I know that that the changes in school structures will not now be swift.
+Which would have limited the time spent in an expensive and ineffective two-tier system.

+Those that fall behind…get left behind?
 I don’t know about you, but I plan on rowing frantically for them in the years to come!